mantidproject/mantid/docs/source/release/v6.7.0/framework.rst

 Bugfixes
 ########
-- Added throw statement in case of index overflow in ``isMonitor`` methods to avoid unintentional behaviour.
+- ``isMonitor`` methods will now produce an error if an index overflow occurs, to avoid unintentional behaviour.

 Fit Functions